-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 Adam Glover rode in the group’s second Jet Ranger, piloted by Mike Hopkins, the charismatic owner of WestJet helicopters, who was charging $450 per hour.
 Adam’s willingness to handle all the expenses as well as the search logistics convinced Keven that Tony’s misgivings about Adam had been misplaced: Adam was a loyal friend to Tony after all.

-When visibility dropped to nil, Vern put down at the group’s motel in the mountain town of Chama, thirty miles north of Canjilon.
+When visibility dropped to nil, Vern put down at the group’s motel in the mountain town of Chama, 30 miles north of Canjilon.
 He’d arranged to park the two Jet Rangers in the front lot of the motel, a cozy mom-and-pop operation called the Trails End.
-Tony’s parents, Gus and Vivian Mink, had driven down from Preston, Idaho to help find their son.
+Tony’s parents, Gus and Vivian Mink, had driven down from Preston, Idaho, to help find their son.
 Vivian, a high-strung homemaker who shared Ron’s affinity for spiritualism, had faith that her youngest was alive.
 Gus, a taciturn man who ran his town’s Bell Telephone office, had participated in air searches in Idaho, so he knew the odds of rescue were low.

 Never troubled by the odds, the Unsers and Gabe were blasting up Canjilon Mountain in hundred-yard increments.
 One of them would accelerate to full speed, get stuck in the snow, and pull his snowmobile to the side.
 Then the next would come blazing by, carving out the next hundred yards.
 They called it “crow hopping.”
-After the snowcat got stuck in a heavy drift, the Ski Patrollers, riding inside, strapped on their massive three-foot snowshoes and teamed up with the snowmobile team.
+After the snowcat got stuck in a heavy drift, the ski patrollers, riding inside, strapped on their massive 3-foot snowshoes and teamed up with the snowmobile team.
 When the cow trail meandered into the trees, the patrollers took the lead, tramping a path for the snowmobiles.
 It was exhausting work, especially for guys who spent most days cooped up in a laboratory.
 Their snowshoes sank deep into the powder, never touching firm ground—a sensation akin to walking in flippers in waist-deep water.

-At first, the Ski Patrollers doubted the effectiveness of the snowmobiles—until they saw how well the Unsers handled the machines.
+At first, the ski patrollers doubted the effectiveness of the snowmobiles—until they saw how well the Unsers handled the machines.
 “Worth the work just watching,” one patroller thought.
 Gabe Valdez was the weak link, a short man with a huge upper body, which threw off his balance on snowmobiles.
 But the state policeman made up for it in toughness.
 He’d been raised in a stark town just down the road, and he was respected across the county.

 Come dusk, the searchers agreed to suspend the search until morning.
 The snowmobiles had lights but the terrain was too treacherous for night-riding.
 The ski patrollers had prepared to build a snow cave and camp overnight, but decided they could hike back up in their tracks easily enough, so they’d split a motel room in Chama instead.
 Gabe would return to his nearby home and the Unsers to their ranches, where Bobby wanted to tweak the snowmobiles’ skis to adjust for the snow depth.
-Following their tracks back to Esquibel Ranch took the group thirty minutes.
-Gabe estimated they’d covered about two miles.
+Following their tracks back to Esquibel Ranch took the group 30 minutes.
+Gabe estimated they’d covered about 2 miles.

 Later that night, as lightning flashed over the nearby mountains and illuminated the two Jet Rangers in the Trails End parking lot, three Cuban men checked into the motel.
 They said they were Tony’s business associates from Florida, and their gold chains, pressed slacks, and pointy, crocodile shoes made them look sorely out of place in rugged Chama.
 Thirty-year-old Jorge Trujillo, Tony and Adam’s third business partner, was the leader of the group.
 He said he was good friends with Tony and he was here to help find him.

 Keven had met Jorge a few times through Tony and didn’t think he was stable enough to be involved in the search.
-Three months earlier, Jorge had been parking his Cessna at Florida’s Tamiami Airport when his wife exited the plane and walked into his still-spinning propeller, killing her instantly.
+Three months earlier, Jorge had been parking his Cessna at Florida’s Tamiami airport when his wife exited the plane and walked into his still-spinning propeller, killing her instantly.
 Jorge had been hospitalized for shock and was still recovering.
 But he’d always been loyal to Tony, who’d given Jorge a job and named him a partner in their business, rescuing him from his boring life as an auto mechanic.

 Even after seeing the storm close-up, Keven remained convinced that Tony and his family were still alive.
 He could see them.
 There was brainy Chi, his go-to gal for tax advice; and hefty Brian, with his dad’s dry wit, always greeting Keven with an eye roll or a “you again”; and his best friend Tony.
 Tony was protective of Chi—he threw out a guest once just for insulting her housework—and he was great with Brian.
 Tony was a busy guy, always on the move, juggling projects, but his Brian time was sacred.
 Once, Keven had stopped by to party and found Tony sitting behind Brian, watching his son play computer games.
 “Beer’s in the fridge,” he told Keven.
 “I’m busy.”